anguschiu1/foodlogger/README.md

 **Note: The base URL of API enpoint is configurable through editing `.env` local file, and please remember to update `.nuxt.config.ts` as well to ensure the frontend app aware of the change.**

-1. **Open a new terminal** and start the frontend nitro dev server:
+### Start the frontend nitro dev server

+On a new terminal, run

 ```bash
 cd frontend